sib-swiss/termal/roadmap.md

    e.g. https://dergipark.org.tr/en/download/article-file/2904099 for amino
    acids), but they can be computed.

-1. [.]
-Provide a key binding
-   for cycling through the maps (and show the current map in the message);
-   if eventually we end up with a large number of maps, then allow selection via a dialog.
+1. [ ] Provide a key binding for cycling through the maps (and show the current map in the message); if eventually we end up with a large number of maps, then allow selection via a dialog.

-1. [.]
-Allow inverse video with black on a colored background.
+1. [x] Allow inverse video with black on a colored background.

 1. [x] Experimental "Press '?' for help" in the last line of the bottom panel.
    This is now switched off when the help display has been shown at least once.